 What luck!
 There I was, in the middle of Earth’s largest city, hearing the songs of two East Asian leaf warblers, one of them (Sakhalin) little-known.
 Does urban birding get any better than this?

 I sound-recorded both species.
-In all, one can hear the din from a busy inner-city park.
+In all the recordings, one can hear the din from a busy inner-city park.
 In the first of the two song fragments of Sakhalin Leaf Warbler, among the species heard in the background is Ashy Minivet.